There is so (so) much pulling at women every day.

 If you want to connect and start working on what lights you up.
-Click the button below to book a call with me.
+Click the button below to book a free call with me.
 We will chat about your artistic goals and an easy way to make progress starting NOW!
-This is a laser focused coaching call so come to the call prepared to examine your goals, identify some roadblocks, and make a plan to take action.
+This is a laser-focused coaching call so come to the prepared to examine your goals, identify some roadblocks, and make a plan to take action.
 I look forward to cheering you on!

 From motherhood to marriage to career, to grocery shopping and bill paying—and a trazillion things in between—despite our best efforts, making our art tends to get pushed to the bottom of the to-do list.

 I bet you can picture an evening just like this in your home: there you are hurrying through the house, wrangling someone or something, when you eye that pile of shiny new art supplies for that cool online class you signed up for…

 ...and then you sigh and make dinner, or help with homework, or take the dog for a walk, or any number of things you’ve gotta get done.